 Classical Master's Degree Programme

 Students on the master's programme focus on broad, in-depth study of their principal subject.
-Programme details per principal subject may be found in the menu below.
+See the programme details per principal subject under 'Principal Subjects'.

 Master's students also carry out thorough research into a subject related to their principal study.
 Students conclude their research with a dissertation and a public presentation (e.g. a lecture, lecture-recital, workshop or interview).
 This research is supervised by either internal or external experts.